openebs/openebs/k8s/demo/cockroachDB/README.md

 ```

-Download and Apply the CockroachDB YAMLs from OpenEBS repository:
+Download and apply the CockroachDB YAMLs from the OpenEBS repository:

 ```bash